 Cross Main Street heading toward the impressive stone meetinghouse, now the National Pilgrim Memorial Meetinghouse on Town Square.

 You are now at the base of Burial Hill.
 I strongly encourage you to climb the steps into the old cemetery.
-The headstones and the history is surely worth the walk, but the view from the top will take your breath away!
+The headstones and the history alone are worth the walk, but the view from the top will take your breath away!
 The left (southern) end of the cemetery leads to a long driveway that’ll take you back to your starting point – the Plimoth Grist Mill and your car.

 Where to Eat in Plymouth